-Our goal was to remodel our home and sell to pay off all debts.
+Our goal was to remodel our home and sell to become debt free.
 We tried for over 4 years to sell with well over 150 showings in just one of those years.
 I am not kidding.
 That many people came through my house and we had so many near misses.
 Me with 3 small children and I was wore out feeling that God had shut the door and we were beating on it.

 We decided to call it quits and stay right where we were.
 It wasn’t until a few years ago that I decided to finally claim my home as my own and begin decorating as I wanted to and not worry about resale.
 During that time, we had many difficulties and blessings: two more children joined our family, but also kissed our sweet baby girl a heart-wrenching goodbye and another baby not long after.
 Again, these things set us back financially emotionally, and wee are aching to be debt free.